Skip to main content

 Examples:

-delete function married
+delete function rich

 Deleting a function also deletes all functions calling the deleted function.